 In his early career, Simon worked for 8 years in international banking at Deutsche Morgan Grenfell and for 2 years in political campaigning around the 1997 General Election.

-Simon has an MA (Hons) from Cambridge University, an MBA from Cranfield School of Management and a Diploma from the Chartered Institute of Marketing.
-Simon has lived and worked in the U.S. Japan, Germany and Russia.
+Simon has an MA (Hons) in Classics from Cambridge University, an MBA from Cranfield School of Management and a Diploma from the Chartered Institute of Marketing.
+He has lived and worked in the UK, US, Japan, Germany and Russia.

 Read articles by Simon Whitehead

 Claire is focused on how H+K and our clients adapt to an ever changing world; creating new communication strategies and ideas that set the agenda as well as react to it.

 Claire’s background is in consumer communications, working across a diverse range of brands to build awareness through to loyalty.
 She has broad experience, having worked across consumer tech, entertainment, retail, fashion and sport.

 In her role as H+K UK’s Chief Innovation Officer Claire looks at how we connect to culture and communities, apply trends and technology, and encourage change to be distinctive and future proofed.